mannuelf/react-drums/README.md

 ## Local dev

+### Front-end

-This is a mono-repo and is using YARN workspaces.
+This is a mono-repo and is using YARN workspaces, all yarn commands to be executed from the root of project using root package.json.

 ```bash
 yarn install